A structural study of hcp and liquid iron under shock compression up to 275 GPa: Experimental Method

 \subsection{X-ray diffraction data processing}

-CeO$_{2}$, and powdered Si calibrants were used to determine the sample to detector distance, beam center, tilt, and rotation.~XRD images were azimuthally {averaged} and analyzed using HEXRD python package \cite{HEXRDgithub}.
-First, powder diffraction rings from known standards (CeO$_2$ and Si) were used for detector calibration.
+CeO$_{2}$, and powdered Si calibrants were used to determine the sample to detector distance, beam center, tilt, and rotation.~XRD images were azimuthally averaged and analyzed using HEXRD python package \cite{HEXRDgithub}.
+First, we used powder diffraction rings from known standards (CeO$_2$ and Si) for detector calibration.
 The pink beam profile function detailed in Ref. \cite{vondreele2021} was used for this step.
-Next, several intensity corrections were performed to enable accurate density determinations from the diffraction profiles.
-The intensity corrections included: (i) subtracting the dark counts, (ii) subtracting the ambient Fe pattern for the case of liquid XRD analysis and subtracting LiF single-crystal Laue peaks for all experiments, (iii) correcting for the solid angle subtended by each pixel on the detector (iv) accounting for the polarization factor (for liquid diffraction profiles only) and (v) correcting for the attenuation due to varying path length of the diffracted X-rays.
-Figure \ref{fig:XRD} shows representative intensity corrected integrated diffraction profiles for shock-compressed Fe (see also Figs. \ref{fig:Lineout_1}-\ref{fig:Lineout_3}).
+Next, we performed several intensity corrections to enable accurate density determinations from the diffraction profiles.
+The intensity corrections included (i) subtracting the dark counts, (ii) subtracting the ambient Fe pattern for the case of liquid XRD analysis and subtracting LiF single-crystal Laue peaks for all experiments, (iii) correcting for the solid angle subtended by each pixel on the detector (iv) accounting for the polarization factor (for liquid diffraction profiles only) and (v) correcting for the attenuation due to varying path length of the diffracted X-rays.
+Figure~\ref{fig:XRD} shows representative intensity corrected integrated diffraction profiles for shock-compressed Fe (see also Figs.~\ref{fig:Lineout_1}-\ref{fig:Lineout_3}).

-By increasing the incident drive laser energy to achieve stresses on the Hugoniot between 25 and 275 GPa, a range of XRD profile shapes were observed indicating different Fe structures.~Over the stress range studied, Fe exhibits an hcp structure from 25-210 GPa.
+We increased the incident drive laser energy to achieve stresses on the Hugoniot between 25 and 275 GPa and observed a range of azimuthally averaged x-ray diffraction lineouts, indicating different Fe structures.~Over the stress range studied, Fe exhibits an hcp structure from 25-210 GPa.
 For the two highest pressure shots (258 and 275 GPa), diffuse scattering around Q = 3.8 $\AA^{-1}$ is present in these profiles with no evidence of compressed hcp; this is characteristic of the complete melting [Q = 4$\pi$sin($\theta$)/$\lambda$, where $\lambda$ is the X-ray wavelength, and $\theta$ is the Bragg scattering angle].